REMEDI4ALL/covid19/README.md

 ## Metadata columns

-In addition to columns corresponding to morphological features from CellProfiler, we have metadata columns:
+In addition to columns corresponding to morphological features from CellProfiler, we have the following columns:

 1. `type`: {'single', 'infected', 'uninfected'}.
 2. `batch_id`: unique identifier of a drug (find the corresponding compound name in the file `data/id_to_name.txt`).